Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 We've always been big fans of minimalist production and DJ setups.
 But there are a few things you can't do without, and a DJ mixer is one of them.
 For any aspiring or practicing DJ, a DJ mixer is about as close as it gets to an “essential”.
 In this guide, we'll look at the best DJ mixer and what to consider when buying one.

 “Beginners, intermediates, pros – the DJM-S9 works for everyone”

 Best fro beginners: Pioneer DJM-250MK2

 “Affordable and effective choice for your first “grown up” mixer”

 “Finesse, precision, and excellent build quality for pros”

 They say that the first love affair of any DJ is with his mixer.

 Hyperbole aside, DJ mixers are key items in any DJ's toolkit.
 They're not just a fancy, gimmicky add-on; they're downright essential to your performance and profession.
 You'll need them to mix your beat-matched tracks.
 And good ones will even let you add some creative flair to your mixes with the help of built-in effects.

-But buying DJ mixers can be tricky, especially if you’re new to the field.
+But buying DJ mixers can be tricky, especially if you're new to the field.
 There is a whole range of mixers to choose from at varying price points.
-A beginner-friendly DJ mixer can be bought for under $150, while pro-grade mixers can go up to $1,000 and beyond.
+Some of the best DJ mixers for beginners can be bought for under $150, while professional DJ mixers can go up to $1,000 and beyond.